Low Vision Care For Retinitis Pigmentosa In Nashville, Tennessee

 Additional helpful steps are taking nutritional supplements and exploring other medical and alternative therapy options.
 Learn to adapt, have a positive attitude towards life, and never write yourself off.
 Through this approach, coupled with the support of your family and loved ones, you will be able to cope excellently with your vision impairment.

-When you visit our low vision clinic in Lebanon, our low vision optometrist will recommend suitable coping tips and approaches for you.
+When you visit our low vision clinic in Nashville, our low vision optometrist will recommend suitable coping tips and approaches for you.

 When light hits the retina, light-sensing cells called photoreceptors, transport the light to the brain through electrical impulses.
 The brain then sends the information back to the eyes, and this is what is known as sight or vision.
 When someone has RP, the light-sensing cells have degenerated causing the connection to the brain to be lost.